doubleangels/nextdnsmanager/README.md

 ## FAQ

-### Multiple Versions of NextDNS Manager After the 5.5.0 Update
+### Multiple versions of NextDNS Manager after the 5.5.0 opdate

 If you see multiple versions of the app on your device after updating to 5.5.0 and have questions, [check this](https://github.com/doubleangels/nextdnsmanager/issues/430).

-### What is Sentry, and Why is It Tracking Me?
+### What is Sentry, and is it tracking me?

 If you're wondering about Sentry, [check this](https://github.com/doubleangels/nextdnsmanager/issues/445).
 Sentry is completely opt-in (both via a manual toggle and DNS whitelisting) and only collects anonymized data to help diagnose issues.
 The information I receive includes: